| .Introducing

 imaginable sort of enterprise.
 ICANN would become the

+central authority governing all of this growth.
 Will the settlement of cyberspace be like the

 settlement of the Old West, a riotous land rush where the